OpenSTREAM-solvers/openstream/_sources/Guides/theory/TwoFluid_Model_Theory.rst.txt

 To complete the conservation equations, several closure relations are required:

+- Onset of annular two-phase flow
 - Volumetric interfacial area: :math:`a_i`
 - Interfacial evaporation and condensation mass fluxes
 - Wall boiling mass flux
 - Interfacial shears stress
 - Wall shear stress for each phase
 - Wall heat flux for for each phase
-- Equations of state: Appropriate thermodynamic properties for each phase
+- Wall heat transfer models

 These relations depend on the local flow regime, which is determined by an additional flow regime identification model.

 The selected closure models are defined in the OpenSTREAM model file, chosen from the available options listed in :mod:`InputEnums`.
 If not explicitly specified by the user, default models are applied as defined in :class:`Inputs.Model`.
 All closure relations are implemented in :class:`Solvers.TwoFluid.Liquid` and :class:`Solvers.TwoFluid.Vapor`, which the users can modify to suit specific simulation needs.

-The thermodynamic properties for each phase are computed using `CoolProp <https://coolprop.org/>`_, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.
+In addition, the thermodynamic properties for each phase are computed using `CoolProp <https://coolprop.org/>`_, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.

 Features and assumptions
 ------------------------

+- Supports both steady-state and transient simulations in straight channels
+- Supports uniform and non-uniform wall heat flux distribution
 - Captures phase-specific velocities and temperatures
 - Includes interfacial mass, momentum, and energy exchange
 - Supports wall boiling and condensation
-- Assumes straight channel geometry and single-component fluid
+- Neglects minor contributions such as frictional heating and temporal pressure gradient contributions

 Role in OpenSTREAM
 ------------------